2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Liquidity premium release: Blockchain reshapes pricing logic

-• Technological empowerment: Around-the-clock trading and smart contracts reduce transaction costs by 30-90%, compressing liquidity premiums and enhancing RWA asset valuations.
+• Technological empowerment: All-weather trading and smart contracts reduce transaction costs by 30-90%, compress liquidity premiums, and enhance RWA asset valuations.

 • Positive cycle: Improved liquidity → attracts more issuers and investors → further reduces premiums, forming a market expansion flywheel.